midnxghtpulse/labor-law-claims-analysis/README.md

 ## disclaimer!

-i'm not trying to predict court decisions with this project!

-i just think there is a lot of useful information hidden in procedural metadata, and i wanted to see how much of it i could make easier to explore.

-statistical incidence does not mean legal applicability, and differences between courts should not be interpreted as judicial bias, likelihood of success or legal advice.
+i'm not trying to predict court decisions with this project! i just think there is a lot of useful information hidden in procedural metadata, and i wanted to see how much of it i could make easier to explore. statistical incidence ≠ legal applicability, and differences between courts should not be interpreted as judicial bias, likelihood of success or legal advice.